AvishJ03/AvishJ03/README.md

 # 💫 About Me:
 Hi, I'm Avish Jain, a Tech enthusiast from India.
 I am passionate about the latest advancements in technology and enjoy staying up-to-date with the latest trends and innovations.
-I take great care in the experience, architecture, and code quality of the things I build.
+I am a natural problem solver and thrive in fast-paced environments that require quick thinking and adaptability.

 <ul>
 <li> 🔭 Software Developer Intern @Mealful Inc.</li>